Last Updated on 21/06/2025

 b.
 ROI of Paid Advertising Campaigns

-Regularly reviewing these metrics allows the business to learn about its strengths and weaknesses, realizing continuous improvement.
+Regularly reviewing these metrics enables the business to identify its strengths and weaknesses, and to achieve continuous improvement.
 Tools like Google Analytics, HubSpot, and social media dashboards make it much easier to get the data to act on.

 Customer Feedback: Why It’s So Important?